 2) Who are you?

 How do you show up during this time?
 Are you a helper?
 A researcher?
 An organizer of others?
 A nurturer?
 A hunter/gatherer? (our family’s joke about the search for toilet paper and essential items).
 Are you an alarmist?
-The rebel?
-The activist?
-The one fueled by outrage? (all are just fine)
+The rebel?, activist? and one fueled by outrage? (all are just fine)

 What is the crisis showing you about how you show up?
 For me, it’s not much different than “regular life.”
 I’m the driver; I make sure young people get out of bed and don’t teen-sleep the day away, make sure there’s a meal every night, and herd the screen worshipers to connect as a family every night.
 (How much do I love them not being able to run off to friends, jobs and activities?
 Sorry.
 Not sorry).
 Professionally, the driver is making you think, absorb and evolve.
 It’s who I am.
 It’s what I do.